rickhull/schnorr_sig/README.md

 * We are always dealing with 32-byte integers: **Bignums**
 * Converting between integer format and 32-byte strings can be expensive
 * The Schnorr algorithm requires lots of `string <--> integer` conversion
+* Hex strings are never used internally
+* Provide efficient, obvious routines for the fundamental conversions

 # Implementation